What to record in a distribution agreement

 Large companies

-Large parties usually have their own contracts, and suggest using them first.
+Large parties usually have their own contracts and suggest using them first.
 “That is only logical”, explains Van der Heul.
 “Because a big supplier usually has several distributors.
 If a supplier has to use different contracts, it can become hard to keep track of them all.
 But the same also applies to large distributors.
 A large distribution chain will therefore usually use its own contracts.”

 Verbal agreement

 Sometimes a distribution agreement arises without the parties writing anything down.
 "Suppose you, as a distributor, buy products from the same supplier with the same conditions for a long time.
 Then sometimes a distribution agreement arises automatically.
 Even if you don't put anything on paper.
-But without a paper contract, it is more difficult to explain to each other what you expect from each other.
+But without a paper contract, it is more difficult to explain what you expect from each other.
 In case of problems, it is harder to prove in court what agreements you have with each other.
 Often, things go well and you come to an agreement.
 You have a contract ready for when things go wrong."